-This rapid-acting oral dose of calcifediol boosted 25(OH)D levels about as much as the 500,000 IU bolus D3 doses, over 5 days, in Han et al. 2016.
-Some part of the dramatic results was due to imperfect randomisation, but the majority was due to the attainment of the 25(OH)D levels the immune system needs in hours, rather than days.
+This rapid-acting oral dose of calcifediol boosted 25(OH)D levels about as much as the 5 day 500,000 IU bolus D3 doses, over 5 days, in Han et al. 2016.
+Some of the dramatic results were due to imperfect randomisation, but the majority was due not to the attainment of higher 25(OH)D levels, but to attaining these in hours, rather than days.

 Please remember that most "vitamin D" trials involving acute illnesses involve lower bolus doses of vitamin D3 than Han et. al 2016.
-None of these D3 interventions are likely to be as effective as a single oral dose of calcifediol as described next.
+None of these D3 interventions are likely to be as effective as a single oral dose of calcifediol.

 Both these interventions could easily have used twice the amount of D3 or calcifediol.
-Toxicity from single doses would probably begin to become a problem with ten to twenty times these amounts.
+Toxicity from single doses would probably require ten to twenty times these amounts.